bowl of shrimp dip and crackers

 3/4 cup finely chopped celery

 You can do this as step one, or while the cream cheese is melting into the soup - as long as you keep an eye on that!!
+It can burn!
 My knife skills are pretty good but I choose to be lazy and imprecise here.
 I sort of measure 3/4 cup and then toss both the onion and celery into my food processor.
 A few pulses = finely chopped!

 2 cans of cocktail shrimp (drained thoroughly)